kusharma/Expedia-RecTour-Ranking/README.md

 Notebook, "FeatureEngineeringNewTargetRelevances_KS.ipynb," creates custom features to enhance target relevance.
 Key steps include:

 Relevance Calculation: Based on user clicks and transactions.
-Categorization: For price buckets and review ratings.
+- Categorization: For price buckets and review ratings.
-Combined Features: Integrates clicks, price, ratings, and review counts.
+- Combined Features: Integrates clicks, price, ratings, and review counts.
-Target Encoding: Encodes categorical features relative to relevance.
+- Target Encoding: Encodes categorical based upon selected/target relevance.
-Feature Selection: Chooses and retains the most relevant features.
+- Feature Selection: Chooses and retains the most relevant features.

 The saved data can be used for next steps for model training and evaluation